TommasoRonconi/scampy/readme.rst

 can both be installed either via :code:`conda install` or with :code:`pip install`

 .. warning::
-   The current latest version of `meson` (i.e. `0.57.2`) does not always support compiling heritage fortran programs (typically an error of type `UnicodeDecodeError` is raised).
+   The current latest version of :code:`meson` (i.e. :code:`0.57.2`) does not always support compiling heritage fortran programs
+   (typically an error of type :code:`UnicodeDecodeError` is raised).
-   If the external library FFTLog (see below) is not already installed in your system (and visible to the linker), the installation process will try to download and compile it with `ninja`.
+   If the external library FFTLog (see below) is not already installed in your system (and visible to the linker), the installation process will try to download and compile it with :code:`ninja`.
-   If your `meson` version is superior to `0.56.2` this will cause a failure in the installation process.
+   If your :code:`meson` version is superior to :code:`0.56.2` this will cause a failure in the installation process.
-   The quickest fix is to downgrade your build system tool to `meson<0.56`.
+   The quickest fix is to downgrade your build system tool to :code:`meson<=0.56.2`.

 **Dependencies of the library:**